 In more than 200 U.S. cities, $1 million only gets you a starter home

-Nationwide, a typical first home costs roughly $200,000.
-But in a growing number of cities across the U.S., that same amount will only cover the down payment.
+A typical entry-level home in the U.S. costs roughly $200,000.
+But in a growing number of cities, that would only cover the down payment.

-Today, amid a nationwide housing deficit and rising mortgage costs, you need at least $1 million for a starter home in 237 cities, according to a Zillow analysis.
+With housing in short supply around the country and the stiffest mortgage rates in years, you need at least $1 million to buy a starter home in 237 cities, according to a Zillow analysis.
 That's a hefty sum for a place to live that's defined in the report as being in the lowest third of home values in a given region.
 The new data marks a significant rise from five years ago, when only 84 U.S. cities had starter homes that cost seven figures.

 How did we get here?

-The pandemic exacerbated an existing housing shortage in cities across the U.S., which is most pronounced in Boston; Sacramento, California and Portland, according to Zillow.
+The pandemic exacerbated an existing housing shortage in cities across the U.S., which is most pronounced in Boston; Portland, Oregon, and Sacramento, California, according to Zillow.
 Despite robust residential home construction in 2023, the 1.4 million homes that were built do not sufficiently close the gap between available units and the number of home seekers in the U.S.

 "It's no surprise we are kind of in a housing affordability crisis across the U.S.," Zillow senior economist Orphe Divounguy told CBS MoneyWatch.
 "You saw a couple of decades of underbuilding, clashing with a surge in residential mobility during the pandemic that pushed prices and rents higher."